 About Bangor University

-Bangor University's research has a major impact around the world according to the latest assessment of research quality, the Research Excellence Framework (REF) 2014.
+Bangor University is ranked in the top 40 in the UK for research*, according to the Research Excellence Framework (REF) 2014.
 The REF recognised that more than three-quarters of Bangor’s research is either world-leading or internationally excellent, ahead of the average for UK universities.
-Over half of Bangor’s academic Schools have been ranked in the UK top 20 for quality of research.